 Safe Work Procedures also assist in the training and orientation of new staff in the hazards present in the operations, as well as providing them with the preferred way to safely perform the task/activity.
 Safe Work Procedures may also be used in assessing the level of understanding with regards to on-the-job training.

-A safe work procedure should be developed after being identified as a:

-corrective action in an incident/hazard report; or

-risk control measure in a risk assessment.

 In the AtoN context, SWP can be created for a specific AtoN location, specific tasks involved in construction or maintenance of the AtoN or for operations in general.

 Many components of a Safe Work Procedure are reliant on the relevant laws, legislations, regulations or codes of conduct.
 The government bodies responsible for workplace or occupational health and safety will usually have working templates for Safe Work Procedures, which outline a compliant format.